ilantal321/About_Me/README.md

-this is a website about me that I made for web1 course on my practical software engineer studies. its have HTML and CSS.
+This is a website about me that I made for web1 course on my practical software engineer studies.
+It's have HTML and CSS.